enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 ### 2. Cells

 Contains properties related to individual cells in a table:
-- `edge-gap` specifies control of both the left and right table paddings, affecting the **first and last cells** to achieve the desired spacing (4px by default).
+- `edge-gap`: specifies control of both the left and right table paddings, affecting the **first and last cells** to achieve the desired spacing (4px by default).
-- `padding` allows adding top, right, bottom and left paddings for **all cells in table**.
+- `padding`: allows adding top, right, bottom and left paddings for **all cells in table**.
 By default, there is no value.
 It's worth mentioning that edge-gap padding will override padding values for the first and last table cell.

 ```scss
 $custom-theme: (